ngrx/platform/docs/schematics/store.md

 ## Overview

-Generates the intial setup for state management and registering new feature states.
+Generates the initial setup for state management and registering new feature states.
 It registers the `@ngrx/store-devtools` integration and generates a state management file containing the state interface, the object map of action reducers and any associated meta-reducers.

 ## Command